them7d/them7d/README.md

 - Hi, I’m Mohammad
-- learning frontend developer
+- learning web development
-- mz188646@gmail.com
+- for contact : mz188646@gmail.com

 <!---
 M7MD234/M7MD234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.